These Are the Supreme Court Cases to Watch

 In the first case, Students for Fair Admissions v.
 President and Fellows of Harvard College, Harvard is being sued for allegedly discriminating against Asian American applicants.
 The plaintiffs argue that Asian American students are far less likely to gain admission to school than their similarly qualified Black, white, and Latino peers.
 And that the university’s policy of factoring in race when evaluating applicants violates Title VI of the Civil Rights Act, which bans racial discrimination in organizations that get federal funding.

 In Students for Fair Admissions v.
 University of North Carolina, UNC is also being sued for violating Title VI as well as the Equal Protection Clause of the 14th Amendment, which applies to public schools.
-Plaintiffs in that case say UNC has discriminated against both white and Asian applicants, because of its policy of admitting students considered underrepresented minorities.
+Plaintiffs in that case say UNC has discriminated against both white and Asian applicants because of its policy of admitting students considered underrepresented minorities.

 The big picture:

 If the Supreme Court were to rule against Harvard or UNC, it could mean the end of affirmative action in higher education.
-To accomplish this, the court would have to overturn decades of precedent (which considering it overruled Roe, doesn’t seem to pose much of an obstacle).
+To accomplish this, the court would have to overturn decades of precedent (which, considering it overruled Roe, doesn’t seem to pose much of an obstacle).

 Affirmative action was upheld in the 1978 landmark case, Regents of the University of California v.
 Bakke, and has been affirmed time and time again, including in 2003 in Grutter v.
 Bollinger.
-In that case, the court ruled colleges could consider race in its admissions decisions because creating a racially diverse student body enriches the academic experience and better prepares students to participate in the workforce and society.
+In that case, the court ruled colleges could consider race in their admissions decisions because creating a racially diverse student body enriches the academic experience and better prepares students to participate in the workforce and society.

 303 Creative v.
 Elenis